visciang/dataspecs/README.md

 Typespecs should be included in the compiled ebin.

-Set the `:strip_beams` option to `false` when compiling your project with mix release.
+Set the `:strip_beams` option to `false` when compiling your project with mix release or mix escript.

 ```elixir
 def project do